Looking for Something?

 Sweet Pulled Pork Sliders with Rootbeer Sauce – Sweet and tender slow cooked pulled pork served on slider buns with a delicious savory sauce with just a hint of rootbeer!

-Crockpot French Onion Soup – Overnight French Onion Soup made easy!
+Crock Pot French Onion Soup – Delicious, rich and flavorful French Onion Soup made using the slow cooker!

 Slow Cooker Sweet & Sour Meatballs – easy and delicious as either a meal or as an appetizer!